swiftlang/swift/docs/SIL.rst

 ``````````````
 ::

-  sil-instruction ::= 'string_literal' sil-type ',' string-literal
+  sil-instruction ::= 'string_literal' string-literal

-  %1 = string_literal $T, "asdf"
+  %1 = string_literal "asdf"
-  // $T must be either $Builtin.RawPointer,
-  //   or $(Builtin.RawPointer, Builtin.Int64)
-  // %1 has type $T
+  // %1 has type $(Builtin.RawPointer, Builtin.Int64, Builtin.Int1)

 Creates a reference to a string in the global string table.
-The value can be
-either a lone ``Builtin.RawPointer`` referencing the start of the string, or
-a ``(Builtin.RawPointer, Builtin.Int64)`` pair of both the start of
+The result has three
+values: a pointer to the data, a length, and a bit that indicates whether
-the string and its length.
-In either case, the referenced string is
+the string contains only ASCII characters.
+In any case, the referenced string
-null-terminated.
+is null-terminated.
 The string literal value is specified using Swift's string
 literal syntax (though ``\()`` interpolations are not allowed).

 builtin_zero